Updated: Jun 16

 To me, pain is not the source of living.
 I have learned that to change a life; I had to switch from surviving to winning, I had to change the way I spoke, I had to share my story not to wallow on the past but to show that if I was able to make it, so can you!

-To those who have been beaten to the point of falling asleep because there’s nothing more your body can resist, a tired feeling, a feeling of exhaustion, something that only people that have gotten beaten to this level can understand.
-You know what I speak of...
+To those who have been beaten to the point of falling asleep because there’s nothing more your body can resist, it's a tired feeling, a feeling of exhaustion, something that only people that have gotten beaten to this level can understand.
+You know what I speak of... if you have gone thru it...

 I felt so many times that life wasn’t worth living, I felt alone, but something deep, deep inside me said: “This will pass.”
-Let me explain; my beatings were from (“belt buckle, belts, stepped on, stomped, feeling my head make a crunching sound like eating rice crispies while my head was on the floor, hands being burned, smacked to the point blood would splatter, having bruises that hurt when I walked”) but I always said "all this will pass"
+Let me explain; my beatings were from (“belt buckle, belts, stepped on, stomped, feeling my head making a crunching sound like eating rice crispies while my head was on the floor and the foot being placed on my head would rock back and forth, my hands being burned, smacked to the point blood would splatter, having bruises that hurt when I walked”) but I always said "all this will pass"

 I would say to myself, “one day, I will have a family, kids, and a husband, and I will make sure I do not treat them like this.”